-- that the party identifies as not reasonably accessible because of undue burden or expense.
-In its objection the party shall identify the reason for such undue burden or expense. - (b) On motion to compel discovery or for a protective order relating to the discovery of electronically stored information, a party objecting bears the burden of showing that the information is from a source that is not reasonably accessible because of undue burden or expense.

-- (c) The court may order discovery of electronically stored information that is from a source that is not reasonably accessible because of undue burden or expense if the party requesting discovery shows that the likely benefit of the proposed discovery outweighs the likely burden or expense, taking into account the amount in controversy, the resources of the parties, the importance of the issues, and the importance of the requested discovery in resolving the issues. - (d) If the court orders discovery of electronically stored information under subsection (c) it may set conditions for discovery of the information, including allocation of the expense of discovery. - (e) The court shall limit the frequency or extent of discovery of electronically stored information, even from a source that is reasonably accessible, if the court determines that: - (1) it is possible to obtain the information from some other source that is more convenient, less burdensome, or less expensive; - (2) the discovery sought is unreasonably cumulative or duplicative; - (3) the party seeking discovery has had ample opportunity by discovery in the proceeding to obtain the information sought; or - 23 (4) the likely burden or expense of the proposed discovery outweighs the likely
+- (a) A party may object to discovery of electronically stored information from sources that the party identifies as not reasonably accessible because of undue burden or expense.
+In its objection the party shall identify the reason for the undue burden or expense. - (b) On motion to compel discovery or for a protective order relating to the discovery of electronically stored information, a party objecting to discovery under subsection (a) bears the burden of showing that the information is from a source that is not reasonably accessible because of undue burden or expense. - (c) The court may order discovery of electronically stored information that is from a source that is not reasonably accessible because of undue burden or expense if the party requesting discovery shows that the likely benefit of the proposed discovery outweighs the likely burden or expense, taking into account the amount in controversy, the resources of the parties, the importance of the issues, and the importance of the requested discovery in resolving the issues. - (d) If the court orders discovery of electronically stored information under subsection (c) it may set conditions for discovery of the information, including allocation of the expense of discovery. - (e) The court shall limit the frequency or extent of discovery of electronically stored information, even from a source that is reasonably accessible, if the court determines that: - (1) it is possible to obtain the information from some other source that is more convenient, less burdensome, or less expensive;

-- benefit, taking into account the amount in controversy, the resources of the parties, the - 2 importance of the issues, and the importance of the requested discovery in resolving the issues.
+- (2) the discovery sought is unreasonably cumulative or duplicative; - (3) the party seeking discovery has had ample opportunity by discovery in the proceeding to obtain the information sought; or - (4) the likely burden or expense of the proposed discovery outweighs the likely benefit, taking into account the amount in controversy, the resources of the parties, the importance of the issues, and the importance of the requested discovery in resolving the issues.